 The three restaurants and what each meal costs

-• Khao Soi Gai: served with the crispy noodle nest the dish is supposed to come with.
+- Khao Soi Gai: served with the crispy noodle nest the dish is supposed to come with.

-• Sai Ua: the Northern grilled sausage with lemongrass and kaffir lime.
+- Sai Ua: the Northern grilled sausage with lemongrass and kaffir lime.

 Khao seats roughly 60 covers and books out 7 to 10 days ahead in high season.
 Confirm the reservation when you confirm the room.

-For the rest of the days, North handles breakfast and all-day dining.
-The buffet rotates daily across 14 hot stations and a made-to-order egg and noodle counter.
+Photographer: Chainwit..
+Source: Wikimedia Commons.
+License: CC BY-SA 4.0.For the rest of the days, North handles breakfast and all day dining.
+The buffet rotates daily across 14 hot stations and a counter that cooks eggs and noodles to order.
 The international standards are competent.
 The parts worth queuing for are the Thai morning soup (khao tom) and the Northern sausage station.
-Breakfast runs $42 per person if not included in the rate, which adds $336 to a 4-night stay for two when bundled separately.
-Most package and advance-purchase rates include it.
+Breakfast runs $42 per person if not included in the rate, which adds $336 to a four night stay for two when bundled separately.
+Most package and advance purchase rates include it.
 Most flexible rates do not.
 Read the rate confirmation line item.

 Inside the cooking academy, schedule, cost, and what you actually learn

 The market visit is the part most cooking schools fake.
 At Four Seasons it is a real working market 15 minutes from the resort with actual vendors who supply the kitchen.
 Reviewers consistently note that the chef instructors name every herb in Thai and walk guests through the differences between holy basil, sweet basil, and lemon basil in the hand.
 The instruction is paced for guests who have never cooked Thai before.
-For experienced home cooks who can already make a curry paste from scratch, the half-day is too basic.
+For experienced home cooks who can already make a curry paste from scratch, the half day is too basic.
 The private chef’s table format is the better question to ask.

 Mae Rim reality, distance to the old city and transfer time

 Mae Rim feels like Chiang Mai with the city moved 40 minutes away.
-Same Lanna culture, same Northern Thai food traditions, same temple-and-valley landscape, but stripped of the Old City traffic and the night market crowds.
+Same Lanna culture, same Northern Thai food traditions, same temple and valley landscape, but stripped of the Old City traffic and the night market crowds.
 The resort sits on a working farm road, set against the hills that rise to Doi Suthep further south.

-The trade-off is that this is not a base for sightseeing.
+The catch is that this is not a base for sightseeing.
 The drive into the Old City is 35 to 50 minutes depending on Highway 107 traffic.
 The drive to Doi Suthep temple is 30 minutes.
 Sunday Walking Street evenings push the inbound drive past an hour after 5pm.
 For a property that prices from $950 a night, those drive times become hours of car time per day if the trip is built around the city.

-At night, the area is quiet by design.
-No bars on the access road, no walkable food street, no after-dark crowd to wander into.
+Photographer: กสิณธร ราชโอรส.
+Source: Wikimedia Commons.
+License: CC BY-SA 4.0.At night, the area is quiet by design.
+No bars on the access road, no walkable food street, no after dark crowd to wander into.
 The Pool Bar closes at 9pm and Khao seats its last cover at 9.30pm.
 Guests who want nightlife with views go into Nimman or the Old City rooftops, both 35 to 50 minutes by car.
 For travelers building the trip around the property, that is the point.
 For travelers expecting the city at the front door, that is the friction.

-What the rate includes (and what it doesn’t)
+Photographer: Andrea Schaffer from Sydney, Australia.
+Source: Wikimedia Commons.
+License: CC BY 2.0.What the rate includes (and what it doesn’t)

 The practical layer.
 Each block stands alone.